averkoc/lxprivate/docs/drafts/ws2a_ideas.md

 `ls -l > filelisting.txt` # Command's output is now in the file filelisting.txt

 **Pipes** You can "give" one programs output to another program's input using pipe.
 E.g.
 `ls -l | wc -l` # the listing is directed to wc program that counts the number of lines in the input and prints it.

+## Features That Help You Work Efficiently
+The shell also provides features that make everyday work faster and smoother:

+- **Command history** (arrow keys and search) so you can reuse and refine previous commands
+- **Customization through profile files**, allowing you to tailor your environment
+- **Built‑in commands** for many frequently used operations, executed directly by the shell

+These features help you focus on solving problems rather than retyping or repeating work.

+Understanding these ideas is more important than memorizing commands.
+Once you see the shell as a tool for connecting programs, everything else becomes easier.